yvelikova/axway-open-docs/content/en/docs/apim_installation/apiportal_install/install_software_configure_database.md

 1. Log in to the database server as the `root` user and enter the following:

     ```mysql
-    CREATE USER '<user name>'@’%’ IDENTIFIED BY '<password>' REQUIRE X509L;
+    CREATE USER '<user name>'@'<API Portal host>' IDENTIFIED BY '<password>' REQUIRE X509;
-    GRANT ALL PRIVILEGES ON *.* TO '<user name>'@'%' WITH GRANT OPTION;
+    GRANT ALL PRIVILEGES ON <database name>.* TO '<user name>'@'<API Portal host>' WITH GRANT OPTION;
     FLUSH PRIVILEGES;
     ```

     Replace the placeholders with the user name and password you want to use.

-2. Copy the following client certificates to a folder (for example, `/etc/mysql/certs/`) on the machine where you installed API Portal:
+2. Copy the following client certificates to `/etc/mysql/certs` on the machine on which you will install API Portal:
     * `client-key.pem`
     * `client-cert.pem`
     * `ca.pem`

-3. To test the connection between the database client and server, enter the following:
+3. Test the connection to the database server from the API Portal machine:
+    ```shell
+    mysql -h <database host> -u <user name> -p \
+        --ssl-ca=/etc/mysql/certs/ca.pem \
+        --ssl-cert=/etc/mysql/certs/client-cert.pem \
+        --ssl-key=/etc/mysql/certs/client-key.pem \
+        --ssl-verify-server-cert
     ```

-    mysql --ssl-ca=/etc/mysql/certs/ca.pem --ssl-cert=/etc/mysql/certs/client-cert.pem --ssl-key=/etc/mysql/certs/client-key.pem -h xxx.xxx.xxx.xxx --port="3306" -u <user name> --password="<password>"`
-    ```
+    Type the password.